3.6 Strategic Communication Through Change

 Key Takeaways

-• Strategic communication explains the business reason, expected impact, decision process, and next actions for each audience.
+• Strategic communication explains the business reason, expected impact, decision process, and next actions for each audience while keeping one consistent core narrative.

 Communicating Change With Strategy and Trust

-Strategic communication is the bridge between executive decision and organizational adoption.
-A message that is technically accurate can still fail if it does not answer the questions people actually have: why this is happening, what will change, who decided, how people will be affected, and what support exists.
+Strategic communication is the bridge between executive decision and organizational adoption — Kotter's step 4, communicating the vision.
+A technically accurate message still fails if it does not answer the questions people actually have: why is this happening, what will change, who decided, how am I affected, and what support exists?
 At SHRM-SCP level, HR helps leaders communicate in a way that is truthful, audience-aware, and tied to the business reason for action.

-The core message should be consistent across the organization.
+The core message stays consistent across the organization.
 Consistency protects trust and reduces the risk that different groups hear different promises.
-At the same time, communication should be tailored.
-Executives may need a message about strategic outcomes and risk, managers may need talking points and escalation guidance, and employees may need clarity about impact and timing.
+At the same time, communication is tailored: executives need a message about strategic outcomes and risk, managers need talking points and escalation guidance, and employees need clarity about impact and timing.
+Tailoring the examples without changing the core narrative is the senior skill.

 • The business reason and the problem being solved.

-• The decision process and what alternatives were considered when appropriate.
+• The decision process and alternatives considered, where appropriate.

 • The expected impact on employees, managers, customers, and operations.

-• The role of sponsors, managers, HR, and employees.
+• The roles of sponsors, managers, HR, and employees.

 • Listening channels and a process for responding to feedback.